Giuseppe Puricelli

-Giuseppe Puricelli (1825 in Gallarate, Lombardy - 1894 in Casirate d'Adda) was an Italian painter, in oil and watercolor, mainly of landscapes and outdoor and countryside genre scenes.
+Giuseppe Puricelli (1825-1894) was an Italian painter, in oil and watercolor, mainly of landscapes and outdoor and countryside genre scenes.

-He was a resident of Milan much of his life, which like his birthplace was in the Austrian Empire until 1859.
-In 1872 in Milan, he Cascinale and a canvas of a Girl at Work.
+Born in Gallarate, Lombardy, he was a resident of Milan much of his life, which like his birthplace was in the Austrian Empire until 1859.
+In 1872 in Milan, he exhibited Cascinale and a canvas of a Girl at Work.
 In 1877 at the Exposition of Naples, he displayed Water and Bread; in 1880 at Turin, Va il pensiero come l'altalena; and in 1881 at Milan, he displayed Una stalla and Alla memoria del figlio.
 Puricelli also painted portraits.
+He died in Casirate d'Adda.